 On the Teleferic from Montjuic

 One of the best Barcelona views from above are at Montjuic and from different viewpoints around the mountain top area.
 With such a large hill, embracing the city, it is logical to find some great vistas here.
 You can take the bus or metro up Montjuic, or climb the stairs from Placa d’Espanya.
 But you can also take the Teleferic from Montjuïc down to the harbour.
 Float across the sky, over the hill, the city and the harbour.
 Swap land for sea views as you slowly descend down to the Barcelona shoreline.

 Gliding down on the Teleferic to the harbor of Barcelona

 Near the harbor, at the end of the famous Las Ramblas pedestrian area, you’ll find a tall column with a statue on top.
 The statue is of Columbus pointing his finger into the distance.
-Although a nice landmark in the city, did you know the base is home to the organisation behind wine tourism in the Catalonia area?
+Although a nice landmark in the city, did you know the base is home to the organization behind wine tourism in the Catalonia area?
 And did you know the elevator takes you right up to Columbus his head for 360 degrees views of the sea and Barcelona?
-For a few euros, you get dazzling views of the Ramblas and the harbor of Barcelona.
-And a glass of wine is included.
-Curious?
-Check out ticket prices here.
+For a few euros, you get dazzling views of the Ramblas and the harbor of Barcelona with this unique Barcelona top view of the immediate area.

 City view of Barcelona from the Columbus Statue

 One of the best views in Barcelona from above is at Park Guell.
 Another great Gaudi house with rooftop views, is the Palau Güell.
 This urban palace for the Güell family, is one of Gaudi’s first houses and you see a less refined touches that he later perfected in newer houses.
 But the Palau Güell does offer bubbly bright-colored chimneys and a chance to enjoy the Barcelona view.
-Decipher the Raval neighbourhood and Barcelona landmarks in the distance.
+Decipher the Raval neighborhood and Barcelona landmarks in the distance.
 Probably one of the best sunset views of Barcelona to visit and enjoy the magic hour and end of day in this fabulous city.

 Climb the towers of the Sagrada Familia